intermine/im-docs/docs/embedding/apps-a.rst

 config
     This is an amalgamated config that the user and the middleware have provided. templates
-    This will be an Object containing template functions for you to run.
+    This will be an Object containing a map from template name to an object.
 More on them later.

 The render function takes just one parameter:

 target
     A string that tell you where to render/display your content to.

 Next up are templates.
 They are the place where you put your HTML that will be rendered.
-For these we use the templating language `eco <https://github.com/sstephenson/eco>`_ which allows you to sprinkle CoffeeScript logic throughout a template.
+You have a choice between two templating languages:

-You create a template by saving it as ``*.eco``.
-You can then call the template from within (your render function) like so:
+1. `eco <https://github.com/sstephenson/eco>`_ which allows you to use CoffeScript logic inside the template.
+To use this language save the file as ``*.eco``.
+An eco template wraps all the logic needed to execute it, as an example:

 .. code-block:: coffeescript